puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

     {
       "name": "myhook",
-      "hook-type": "some_hook",
+      "hook_type": "some_hook",
       "configuration": {"foo": 7, "bar": "rhubarb"}
     }

-The `hook-type` parameter refers to a .hook file in the Razor server's `hooks` directory.
+The `hook_type` parameter refers to a .hook file in the Razor server's `hooks` directory.
 The above example would point to `hooks/some_hook.hook`.

-The optional `configuration` parameter lets you provide a starting configuration corresponding to that hook-type.
+The optional `configuration` parameter lets you provide a starting configuration corresponding to that hook_type.

 For more on, see [Razor Hooks](./razor_hooks).